zephraOSS/Apple-Music-RPC/README.md

 No, AMRPC is not a virus.
 View the test results on [VirusTotal](https://www.virustotal.com/gui/file/92bc47c327ee2be03b2ae21d64c0370e4dfa52bd57b7aa42ddcbef549aa153b3/detection)

 ## Information
-This RPC is only for the Windows program.
+This RPC is only for iTunes/Apple Music (Electron).
 If you use Apple Music in your browser (macOS, Windows, Linux), check out [Apple Music RPC for PreMiD](https://premid.app/store/presences/Apple%20Music)!

 ## Support
 <div align="center">